-The current legislation relating to horse passports means it is a legal requirement for equidae in Ireland to be issued with a passport by an authorised Passport Issuing Organisation.
+The current legislation relating to horse passports means it is a legal requirement for equidae in Great Britain to be issued with a passport by an authorised Passport Issuing Organisation.

-Please click here to view the legal requirements for Horse Owners.
+Click here to view the legal requirements for horse owners.

 Initial Stallion Registration

 Before covering certificates can be issued for a stallion, an Initial Stallion Registration form needs to be submitted with the stallion’s passport and indicated fee.
 A DNA sample will be required before the registration can be completed.
 Annual Stallion Registration forms are sent out for all registered stallions at the beginning of each year.

 Covering certificates may be applied for by completing and returning the Annual Stallion Registration form with the relevant fee.
 The form requests the covering fee and number of certificates required.
 For all stallion queries please email Sarah Sargent or call +44 (0)1933 440077.

 Coverings may be recorded online and lodged electronically by using the Internet Covering Service.
 If this service is chosen, login details will be provided once the form has been returned with the relevant fee.